 Chiropractic treatment of animals may sound strange at first but it is actually extremely popular amongst horse owners, greyhound trainers as well as beloved family pets.
 So why do animals get treated by Melbourne Chiropractors?
-Well, the most simple explanation is that animals have spines just like you and I and animals experience the same levels of physical stress and trauma on their bodies which may potentially lead to aches, pains, tension, arthritis and many other musculo-skeletal related problems.
-Not only do Animal Chiropractors look after the health of your animals spine but they are also trained and assess the extremity joints.
+Well, the most simple explanation is that animals have spines just like you and I!
+And given animals experience the same levels of physical stress and trauma on their bodies this can potentially lead to aches, pains, tension, arthritis and many other musculo-skeletal related problems.
+Not only do Animal Chiropractors look after the health of your animals spine but they can also assess the extremity joints.

 During your pet’s initial consultation we cover a thorough history to identify any factors that may be directly or indirectly contributing to your pet’s condition.
 It is vital any “red flags” (i.e. pathology or conditions) are identified that may require an altered treatment protocol.
 A review of your animals history usually involves the Chiropractor asking the owner questions about your pet’s past medical and health history such as:

 – “History of significant injuries?” e.g. falls, any violence etc..

 It is important the chiropractor does a visual assessment of your pet.
 This involves him/her looking for whether there are any signs of:

 – Altered ranges of motion – can help to identify certain injuries and joint restriction (if applicable) and can be useful in determining the side of injured.

 – Favouring one leg perhaps suggesting muscle weaknesses, joint restriction, and injury.

 Often this observation will provide the chiropractor with clues and information that will lead to further physical assessments and examinations.